decred/dcrstakepool/README.md

 - dcrstakepool will create the stakepool.Users table automatically if it doesn't exist.

-- dcrstakepool attempts to connect to all of the wallet servers on startup or error out if it cannot do so.
+- dcrstakepool attempts to connect to all of the stakepoold servers on startup or error out if it cannot do so.

 - dcrstakepool takes a user's pubkey, validates it, calls getnewaddress on all